 Updated: 17 April 2019

-Help, someone has just spilt coffee on your carpet!
+Help, someone has just spilled coffee on your carpet!
 How do I clean it?

-Don’t panic – just act fast and follow these steps:
+Don’t panic – just act fast in cleaning the stain and follow these steps:

 - Grab some paper towel and begin to gently blot the stain.
 Don’t scrub as this may cause the liquid to be absorbed faster.
 If you don’t have paper towels handy, you can also use an old clean tea towel.
 The key is to gently try and absorb as much of the colour-carrying liquid as possible, before the coffee stain sets in.

 - Flush the area of the stained carpet with no more than 1 cup of cool water.
 With a clean tea towel or paper towels, continue blotting the area, after applying the water to the stain.